Caroline Bowen PhD Speech-Language Pathologist

 Professional activities and honours

-A strong advocate for her profession, Caroline is active in several capacities as a Speech Pathology Australia member.
-In 1986 she was delighted to be made a Life Member of the Private Speech Pathologists’ Association of New South Wales (later to become the NSW Private Practitioners' Network of Speech Pathology Australia) for services to professional practice.
+She was surprised and delighted, in 1986, to be made a Life Member of the Private Speech Pathologists’ Association of New South Wales (later to become the NSW Private Practitioners' Network of Speech Pathology Australia) for services to professional practice.

-She was honoured to receive Speech Pathology Australia's Elinor Wray Award for 2000 for services to the profession, and in the same year she was appointed as an Honorary Associate in Linguistics at Macquarie University, in Sydney, NSW.
-In 2003 she had the privilege of presenting the annual Elizabeth Usher Memorial Lecture at the Speech Pathology Australia convention in Hobart, Tasmania.
+Then, in 2003 she had the privilege of presenting the annual Elizabeth Usher Memorial Lecture at the Speech Pathology Australia convention in Hobart, Tasmania.
 The paper was entitled, Harnessing the Net: A Challenge for Speech-Language Pathologists.

-In 2005 she was the Speech Pathology Australia National Tour speaker, in 2008 she was elected as an ASHA Fellow, and in 2011 she was proud, overwhelmed and rendered almost speechless with emotion during the award ceremony in which her Life Membership of Speech Pathology Australia was conferred.
+In 2011 she was proud, overwhelmed and rendered almost speechless with emotion during the award ceremony in which her Life Membership of Speech Pathology Australia was conferred.

 Selected Publications